dragonfire535/xiao/README.md

 * **light-novel-title:** Responds with a randomly generated Light Novel title.
 * **lorem-ipsum:** Generates a randomized Lorem Ipsum placeholder text.
 * **magic-conch:** Asks your question to the Magic Conch.
-* **mtg-card:** Responds with a random castable Magic: The Gathering card for Discord, Lord of Disharmony.
 * **name:** Responds with a random name, with the gender of your choice.
 * **never-have-i-ever:** Responds with a random "Never Have I Ever..." statement.
 * **number-fact:** Responds with a random fact about a specific number.